JuliaDynamics/DiscreteEvents.jl/docs/src/examples/postoffice/postoffice.md

-Then we have to create out data, register and startup the processes:
+Then we have to create a logging table, register and startup the processes:

 ```julia